ekrell/linux4research/README.md

 - [`AppImage`](https://appimage.org/): similar to the `.exe` files in Windows
 - Concept: one software = one file
 - Since does not touch system files, runs without root
-- As always, a software may have some dependencies (including kernel modules)
+- As always, software may have some dependencies (including kernel modules)

 ## Manage processes